 "Appoint judges and officials for each of your tribes in every town the Lord your God is giving you, and they shall judge the people fairly.
 Do not pervert justice or show partiality.
 Do not accept a bribe, for a bribe blinds the eyes of the wise and twists the words of the righteous.
 Follow justice and justice alone, so that you may live and possess the land the Lord your God is giving you."1

-Chuck Colson in BreakPoint told how "The Rev. Curt Young in Silver Spring, Maryland, told his flock just before the last presidential election why they needed to vote.
+Chuck Colson in BreakPoint told how "The Rev. Curt Young in Silver Spring, Maryland, told his flock just before a presidential election why they needed to vote.
 Young wanted his congregation to know that the Scriptures have a lot to say about our responsibility to choose leaders.

 "Moses told the Israelites: 'You shall appoint judges and officials for each of your tribes … and they shall judge the people.'